-Column G - If you claimed an Ex-Felon Jobs Tax Credit for this ex-felon in any prior year, write the total amount of credit claimed.
+Column G - If you claimed an Ex-Felon Jobs Tax Credit for this ex-offender in any prior year, write the total amount of credit claimed.
 Otherwise, write "0".

-Column H - Subtract the amount in Column G from \$600.
-This amount cannot be less than zero.
+Column H - Subtract the amount in Column G from Column F. This amount cannot be less than zero.